jingyu-xiang/blog/README.md

 <br/>

 2. used thread pool to update view counts for articles:
-    * update view counts would be time-consuming, and may trigger exceptions.
+    * Update view counts would be time-consuming, and may trigger exceptions.
       But it should not
       affect users viewing the
       article
-    * applied optimistic lock when updating view count to achieve thread safety
+    * Applied optimistic lock when updating view count to achieve thread safety
    ```
    update ms_article set view_count=100 where view_count={viewCount} and id={article.getId()}
    ```

 3. MySql highlights:
-    * used junction tables to represent many-to-many relationships such as article-tag.
+    * Used junction tables to represent many-to-many relationships such as article-tag.
 Therefore, 1 tag can be associated with many articles and 1 article can be associated with many tags.
-    * applied indexes on commonly-queried columns.
+    * Applied indexes on commonly-queried columns.

+4. Redis:
+    * Methods caching: cached service method calls by creating custom annotations and utilising Java reflection mechanism & Spring AOP.
+Stored a unique combination of class name, method name, and encoded arguments of specified method calls as the redis key and, the JSON representation of the returned value as the redis value.
+    * Authentication & authorization: used JWT for user authentication.
+Stored the JWT token as redis key to store user auth information.

+5. Code organization:
+    * Seperated the codebase into 3 Maven modules: blog-admin for the admin-side services, blog-api for the user-side services, and blog-common for commonly used entities such as the POJOs (server-database connection)  and VOs (server-client connection)

+## App features:

+### User features:

+1. View posts.
+2. Share posts consisting of plain text, Markdown and images.
+3. Comment on others' posts.

+### Admin features:

+1. Manage users' statuses as normal users or admins.
+2. Post Censorship.
+3. Add/ Edit/ Delete posts categories and tags.